Yabina/MSSE661S8W2-class-app/week8/README.md

-# Module 7 - Introduction to UX Design
+# Module 8 - Finishing with WEb Framworks

-- Worked on the Task form
+- Worked on downloading Openssl
+- generating CA
+- generating Server.key
+- generating cert
+- genarating self signed cert
-- used the same form as the teached but added update capabilities to it.
+- adding the pieces to the app to make it use https
-- tested with Jasmine
-- Added a test for updateTask
+- fixed errors with the open ssl and  PEM file
 - finally got everything to work